Rafayqayyum/instrusion_detection_mqtt2020/README.md

 ## About Notebook

 The jupyter notebook contains detailed process of different models(logistic regression, K nearest neighbors, Decision trees, random forests, naive Bayes and support vector machines) compared on MQTT-IOT-IDS2020 dataset.
+The results are available in CSV files for the comparsion

 ## About Dataset